zloedi/radical_rumble/README.md

 repository and/or different version control systems.
 Additionaly, the separation allows for the game assembly to be built under Visual Studio and copied directly to the Unity Build, leading to faster iteration times.
+The demo doesn't use any assets besides the ones supplied with the code.

 ## Building under Unity